top of page

 Honesty is part of it.

-Even though it's not something people like to hear: there are cases that are unsolvable.
+Even though it is not something most people like to hear, there are cases that cannot be fully resolved.

-Not every situation works, and not everything can be changed.
-Adaptability has its limits, both for dogs and humans.
+Not every situation is workable, and not everything can be changed.
+Adaptability has its limits, both for dogs and for people.

 So we begin